Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 If you would run this file you would not need to run through the whole program to find out that the program do not handle age `25` correctly.
 What we wanted was that it prompts `20` but it will prompt `30`.

-There are of course tools for this that make things easier, especially when you have more then one function to test.
+There are of course tools for this that make things easier, especially when you have more than one function to test.

 My favorite two tools for this is doctest and py.test.
 I'll show you doctest, since it is part of a normal python installation.
-But I recommend you to look at py.test when you have the time.
+I recommend you to look at py.test when you have the time.

 ### Doctest